 The key to persuasion (and this is true in any Lincoln-Douglas debate resolution) is to make your side seem like the emotional—yet reasonable—choice, and to shift the rhetorical debate to make your opponent’s side seem unimportant.
+This affirmative case does just that.

 The Six-Day War is undoubtedly the most prominent application used in Stoa Lincoln-Douglas debate this year.
 It shows up nearly every round.
 This OPP brief addresses this.